-Tasks completed under Amendment #3 will inform the 60% Basis of Design Report and support the environmental review and Coastal Act review planning processes.
+Tasks completed under Amendment No. 6 will also inform the 60% Basis of Design Report and support the environmental review and Coastal Act review planning processes.
 The 60% Basis of Design Report will include refined construction costs and mitigation credit estimates, which will instill a higher level of confidence in the Pond 20 mitigation bank business model.
-Prior to advancing the project beyond the 60% design level, Staff will return to the Board for authorization to complete the 100% design and preparation of technical specifications.
+Prior to advancing the project beyond the 60% design level, staff will return to the Board for authorization to complete the 100% design and preparation of technical specifications.